padresmurfa/cryoprison/README.md

 The nuget test app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.
 It references the Cryoprison library as a nuget package.
-This is the preferred method of using Cryoprison.

 ## Library

 The Cryoprison library resides in this folder, and can be included via manual means in your project.
-Alternatively, use the Nuget package.

 ## Cryoprison

 The Cryoprison nuget package resides in this folder.

 ## SampleApp

 The sample app is a very simple Xamarin forms application that performs a jailbreak detection check when the main window appears.
 It references the Cryoprison library directly as an assembly.

-This is no longer the preferred method of using Cryoprison.
+## Current state of this project

+Please note that this project is not currently maintained, nor is it's Nuget package.

+If the project were maintained properly, then the Nuget package would be the recommended way to use it, but since it's not, the library is the way to go.